-- 4.1 The following shall be voting members of the Board: - i Dean (Chair) - ii.
-Associate Dean for Teaching and Learning, School of Law - iii.
-Associate Dean for Undergraduate Programmes, School of Law Associate Dean for Taught Programmes, School of Law - iv.
-Programme Directors - v.
-The Heads of the following units (or their nominees) School of Business, School of Economics, School of Politics & International Relations, School of History, School of Philosophy, School of Languages, Cultures & Literature, UCD School of Social Policy, Social Work and Social Justice, Institute for Chinese Studies. - vi.
+- 4.1 The following shall be voting members of the Board: - i.
+Dean of the School of Law - ii.
+Associate Dean for Taught Law Programmes - iii.
+School of Law Head of Teaching and Learning - iv.
+Programme Directors for each programme governed by the Board - v.
+Representatives of the following units: School of Business; School of Economics; School of Politics & International Relations; School of History; School of Philosophy; School of Irish, Celtic Studies and Folklore; School of Languages, Cultures & Linguistics; School of Social Policy, Social Work and Social Justice; Institute for Chinese Studies; and the School of Psychology - vi.
 One academic member nominated by the Principal, College of Social Sciences and Law - vii.
-Two academic members nominated by the Registrar - viii.
-Three student members nominated by the Students' Union - 4.2 The Director of the Law School Office (or nominee(s)) shall be a non-voting member(s) of and act as Secretary to the Board
+The Chair of the Student Voice Committee, or their nominee - viii.
+Three student members nominated by the Students' Union - 4.2 The following shall be non-voting members of the Board: - i.
+The Director of the Law School Office